 Some of the items on this list may seem a bit strange to those first-timers, but sometimes you just have to try it to see how good they really are.
 So, here’s a list of foods to help you embrace Kiwiana.

-No matter where you are holidaying in New Zealand, there’s a good chance 'the local' takeaway shop won't be too far away.
+No matter where you're holidaying in New Zealand, there’s a bloody good chance 'the local' takeaway shop won't be too far away.
 Fish and chips is a must have dish when in New Zealand.

-Enjoying fish and ships on the beach with Watties tomato sauce and a bottle of L&P is peak Kiwiana!
+Enjoying fish and chips on the beach with Watties tomato sauce and a bottle of L&P is peak Kiwiana!

-Check out the top rated chipies in New Zealand here.
+Check out our top rated chipies in New Zealand here.